donisetti/ej2-showcase-angular-appointment-planner/README.md

-# Essential JS 2 for Angular - Appointment Planner
+# Essential JS 2 for Angular - Planejador de compromissos
 This Appointment planner demo application showcases the usage of several Essential JS 2 components in a real world application scenario.
 This demo explores an appointment scheduling application for doctors in a clinic to manage their appointments with patients.

 ## Deployment